Threebow/axis/README.md

 > #### Note on "services"
 > It is important to keep in mind the distinction of a service within Axis, and what most other frameworks consider a
 > "service".
 In Axis, service files are strictly files that are automatically ran in the backend context when the
 > app boots.
 It serves as a bootloader for the module.
-They are not meant to export a "service" class that contains
+Although you are able to use them to export a "service" class
-> isolated units of business logic for external use across your app.
-Instead, this is what repositories are for.
+> that contains isolated units of business logic, consider using repositories first for data access.

 Axis also includes several built-in classes that make developing some things a little bit easier.
 You aren't required to use them if you don't want to, but they are available for your use if you desire.